Chapter Five

 “He praying poker”.

 “Yes they are”.
-We chatted a bit more and he asked “Would you be interested in some extra work?”
+They chatted a bit more and he asked “Would you be interested in some extra work?”

-“Depends” I replied.
+“Depends” he replied.
 “What do you have in mind?”

 “Give a guy some punches.”

-“Punches?”
-I replied.
+“Punches?” he replied.
 “I’m not really very good at that.
 Why do you want this person punched?”

 After a pause he continued awkwardly.
 “Let’s just say he is married to a friend of mine and he’s mean.
 He hurts her.”